JinyuZ1996/RL-ISN/README.md

 </p>

 ## **Overall description**
 - Here presents the code of RL-ISN and 12 baselines, the datasets of RL-ISN are located in the 'datasets' branch.
 You should download them before training the RL-ISN.
 Note that, this version of code is attached to our paper: " **Reinforcement Learning-enhanced Shared-account Cross-domain Sequential Recommendation" (TKDE 2022)** ".
 If you want to use our codes and datasets in your research, please cite our paper.
-Note that, our paper is still in the state of 'Early Access', if you wang to see the preview version (on Arxiv), please visit: [http://arxiv.org/abs/2206.08088](http://arxiv.org/abs/2206.08088)
+Note that, our paper is still in the state of 'Early Access', if you wang to see the preview version (on Arxiv), please visit: [http://arxiv.org/abs/2206.08088](http://arxiv.org/abs/2206.08088).
+As the dataset is too big for github, we upload two dataset (i.e., Hvideo and Hamazon) on Bitbuckit: [https://bitbucket.org/jinyuz1996/rl-isn-data/src/main/](https://bitbucket.org/jinyuz1996/rl-isn-data/src/main/ "https://bitbucket.org/jinyuz1996/rl-isn-data/src/main/")
 ## **Code description**
 ### **Vesion of implements and tools**
 1. python 3.6